 So, you know, when someone is claiming that another barley observer has made a false witness, that is a very serious charge, and I did not want to take part in a false charge.
 So, I spent several hours (I do not know, three, four, maybe five hours) speaking with sister Biderman and trying to basically disprove her witness.
 I was not able to do so.
 After having reviewed the photo-graphic evidence for four hours maybe five, I was not able to conclude anything other than that somebody did not want to see the aviv barley in that field.
 Now I do not know that, but it sure seemed difficult to miss from the evidence that I saw.

 So, based on that, we then published a report which we called the “Karaite Aviv Barley Report Impartial” and of course, as you might suspect, Devorah’s Date Tree wrote to demand of us that we take the video down.
-We did but not without protest, and so you can go here to the URL.
+We did but not without protest.

 We wrote an open letter to Devorah’s Date Tree regarding her email, video takedown, and talking with her asking her some basic questions.
 How could you miss the barley in a field that is only the size of two football or two soccer fields?
 How could anyone miss that barley?
 You look at the picture here.